rstacruz/til-2013/_posts/2015-03-20-javascript-shortcuts.md

 {:.terminal}

 ### Checking for -1
 The [Bitwise NOT](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators#Bitwise_NOT) operator will turn `-1` into zero.
-This makes indexOf checks less unweildy.
+This makes substring checks with `indexOf()` a little shorter.

 ```js
 if (~string.indexOf("John")) {